Previous

 Terry Ellsworth was a prominent figure in the downtown art community and – for more than a decade – an incomparable Art Share L.A. team member.
 He saw what the building could become during the Arts District’s revitalization and infused decades of his art experience into the evolution of Art Share L.A.
 His affability and his commitment to accessible, community-based art anchored the organization through its biggest transitions.
 As Art Share L.A.’s Ambassador, Terry would often install art shows and walk the building’s hallways sharing stories.
 He was a magnetic storyteller who held friends’ and patrons’ ears at each event with equal parts history and humor.

-The Ellsworth Artist Residency is supported in part by a generous grant from the Eastside Arts Initiative.
+The Ellsworth Artist Residency Program is generously supported in part by the Eastside Arts Initiative and the National Endowment for the Arts.

 Additional support provided by Prince Street Pizza